-Often, the human is defined as the sole creature who holds language, and consequently is capable of articulating, representing and reflecting upon the world.
-And yet, the world is made and remade by ongoing and many-tongued conversations between various organisms reverberating with sound, movement, gestures, hormones, electrical signals.
-Everywhere, life is making itself known, heard, and understood in a wide variety of media and modalities; some of these registers are available to our human senses, while some are not.
+Often, the human is defined as the sole creature who holds language, and consequently is capable of articulating, representing, and reflecting upon the world.
+And yet, the world is made and remade by ongoing and many-tongued conversations between various organisms reverberating with sound, movement, gestures, hormones, and electrical signals.
+Everywhere, life is making itself known, heard, and understood in a wide variety of media and modalities.
+Some of these registers are available to our human senses, while some are not.

 Facing a not-so-distant future catastrophe, which in many ways and for many of us is already here, it is becoming painstakingly clear that our imaginaries are in dire need of corrections and replacements.
 How do we cultivate and share other kinds of stories and visions of the world that may hold promises of modest, yet radical hope?
 If we keep reproducing the same kind of languages, the same kinds of scientific gatekeeping, the same kinds of stories about “our” place in nature, we remain numb in the face of collapse.

 Multispecies Storytelling in Intermedial Practices offers steps toward a (self)critical multispecies philosophy which interrogates and qualifies the broad and seemingly neutral concept of humanity utilized in and around conversations grounded within Western science and academia.
 Artists, activists, writers, and scientists give a myriad of different interpretations of how to tell our worlds using different media – and possibly gives hints as to how to change it, too.